 - Further details of the approach, the legislation background and considerations made in defining the methodology to be adopted are set out in Sections 4 6 of the document "Overcompensation Assessment Methodology", dated 6 December 2018. - A description of the methodology (as set out in the document "Overcompensation Assessment Methodology") that will be used for the purposes of the overcompensation assessment for each of these steps has been included in the remainder of this section of this report.
-This methodology was approved by the Authority in December 2018. - Details of the results of each of these steps is included in Sections 3 5 of this report.
+This methodology was approved by the Authority in December 2018. - Details of the results of each of Step 1 and Step 2 are included in Sections 3 and Section 4 respectively of this report.